Mary Webb: Legacy

 Her writing in general was reviewed as notable for poetic descriptions of nature.
 Another aspect throughout her work was a close and fatalistic view on human psychology.

 After her death, Prime Minister Stanley Baldwin brought about her commercial success when, at a dinner of the Royal Literary Fund in 1928, he referred to her as a neglected genius.
 Consequently, her collected works were republished in a standard edition by Jonathan Cape, becoming best sellers in the 1930s and running into many editions.

 Stella Gibbons's 1932 novel Cold Comfort Farm was a parody of Webb's work, as well as of other "loam and lovechild" writers like Sheila Kaye-Smith and Mary E. Mann and, further back, Thomas Hardy.
 In a 1966 Punch article, Gibbons observed:

 The large agonised faces in Mary Webb's book annoyed me ...
 I did not believe people were any more despairing in Herefordshire [sic] than in Camden Town.

 Literary critic John Sutherland refers to the genre as the "soil and gloom romance" and credits Webb as its pioneer.

 The museum at the Tourist Information Centre in Much Wenlock includes much information on Mary Webb, including a display of photographs of the filming of her novel Gone to Earth in 1950.

 Her cottage on Lyth Hill (not open to the public) can still be seen.
 In September 2013, plans were submitted for its demolition.

 Three of Webb's novels have been reprinted by Virago Press.

+The composer John C. Williams collaborated with poet Roger Garfitt on In All My Holy Mountain (2017), a celebration in jazz and poetry of her life and work.